-Keystone Exams in Algebra I, Biology, and English Literature
+Keystone Exams in Algebra I, Biology, and English Literature Junior SAT Day (spring)

 - Advanced Placement Exams are administered as per the College Board's policies and timeline.
 Typically, they are given during the first two weeks of May.
 Students must register and pay for AP Exam(s). - MAP Testing occurs for all grade levels twice throughout the school year; once in early-fall and another time in late-April.